 Lump of Labour

 This ‘fallacy’, as with the rest of labour economics, was born as a reaction to working class political movements in the late 19th century.
 It is basically an argument against shorter working hours – the claim is that you can’t simply ‘split up’ existing working hours, as the productivity of one sector of the economy has an impact elsewhere.
 Therefore, working people don’t understand econ101, etc.

-The vacuousness of the fallacy can be seen in defenses of it, for example Paul Krugman’s hot dog story:
+The vacuousness of the fallacy can be seen in defenses of it, which seem to insist that higher productivity implies more income and more work.
+Take, for example Paul Krugman’s hot dog story:

 But wait–what entitles me to assume that consumer demand will rise enough to absorb all the additional production?
 One good answer is: Why not?

 Great.
 I’ve got a better answer: Why?
 Why not reduce working hours?
 What about limited natural resources?
 What if people don’t want twice as many hot dogs?

 The blogger named ‘Sandwichman‘ appears to have made it his task to demolish this supposed ‘fallacy’, and has a website devoted solely to this cause.
 Sandwichman’s main point is that Lump of Labour proponents often mischaracterise their opponents as assuming there is a ‘fixed’ amount of work to be done in an economy, when of course they do no such thing.
 Discussions over the amount of work to be done is irrelevant to discussions of how that work should be distributed.